s992/angular-testing-demo/README.md

-Basic example of unit testing AngularJS Jest.
+Basic example of unit testing AngularJS with Jest.

 To install: `npm install`